reeshuffled/reeshuffled.github.io/_posts/2021-12-15-Theoretical-Virtues-of-Major-Theories-of-Time.md

 ---
-layout: writing
+layout: article
+categories: Articles
+tags: ["Philosophy"]
 title: "Theoretical Virtues of Major Theories of Time"
-categories: Writing
-tags: Philosophy
-permalink: /writing/theoretical-virtues-time
+slug: theoretical-virtues-time
 description: "In this paper, I have two main goals.
 The first of which is to develop an account of why people believe or choose to believe certain scientific and/or metaphysical theories, with an focus on theories of time.
 In particular, I will argue that people choose to believe intuition-preserving theories of time (intuition-preservation as a theoretical virtue).
 Additionally, I consider if this is a good thing or not, and whether people should evaluate theories on the basis of intuition-preservation.
 The second goal is to use the developed account to examine the theoretical virtues of some of the most popular competing metaphysical theories of time, namely: Presentism, Growing Block Theory, and Eternalism."
 ---